 - Uramaki (裏巻き) Reversed makizushi with the rice on the outside and the fillings wrapped in nori in the middle

 - Temaki (手巻き) A cone shaped sushi rolled by hand (rather than with a bamboo mat)

-Kappa maki is small with only one filling, so it's a type of hosomaki.
+Since kappa maki is small with only one filling, it falls under the category of hosomaki.

 Kappa maki is a type of hosomaki (thin sushi roll) and is made with 3 main ingredients:

 It's a simple recipe that can be enjoyed by everyone, including vegetarians and vegans!
 And because it only uses one filling, it's a perfect starter sushi for practicing rolling makizushi at home.

 Once you master kappa maki (or any hosomaki) then you can move on to more challenging sushi rolls with multiple fillings!